The instructions below have been customized for your project "".

 Logs rate and quota

 When redirection.io is deployed on a website, it collects all the traffic logs.
-However, the traffic data that we save is rate-limited with a soft limit of 2M log lines per day per project.
+However, the traffic data that we save is rate-limited based on your plan: 10k log lines/day for Free, 100k for Starter, and 2M for Pro.
 We allow temporary bursts, but we will drop log lines if your traffic consistently exceeds this limit.

 When your project generates more logs than what it is allowed to, we will still count the associated requests and allow to display those in the traffic chart, but we will not store their detailed information.
 You will end up with a grey traffic chart: